 The best time to visit Cenote Suytun is in the early morning as soon as it opens at 9:00 am.
 It can get very crowded with tourists swimming in the water and everyone wanting to take photos on the platform in the middle.

-Cenote Oxman is another one of my favorite Cenotes in Yucatan and it is not to be missed during your visit!
-Featuring an enormous sinkhole with hanging vines, an epic rope swing and a natural freshwater pool, Oxman Cenote makes for an epic half-day adventure from Valladolid.
+Cenote Oxman is another one of my favorite Cenotes near Tulum and it is not to be missed during your visit!
+Featuring an enormous sinkhole with hanging vines, an epic rope swing, and a natural freshwater pool, Oxman Cenote makes for an epic half-day adventure from Valladolid.

 It’s a short 15-minute drive or a 40-minute bike ride from the center of Valladolid to reach Oxman Cenote.
 If you are driving or riding your bike, make sure to come from the highway because if you take the shortcut through the farmland you will have to ride through some unpaved and rocky dirt roads.

-The entrance fee at this Tulum Cenote is 80 MXN.
+The entrance fee at this cenote is 80 MXN.